Rates of convergence for holomorphic semigroups of finite shift: Rates of Convergence

 \section{Rates of Convergence}

 Having made all the preparatory work, we are ready to proceed to the main body of the article.
-In the current section, we prove our main theorems concerning the rates by which the orbits of a semigroup converge to the Denjoy--Wolff point in terms of Euclidean and hyperbolic geometry.
-Other than just finding the rate for large $t$, it is also of interest to find explicit examples demonstrating the sharpness of the rate.
+In the current section, we prove our main theorems concerning the rates by which the orbits of a semigroup converge to the Denjoy--Wolff point in terms of Euclidean and hyperbolic geometries.